Table of Contents

 Storage of survival equipment

-The entire survival kit indicated fits easily into a 50 gallon (190L) mobile chest (excluding cash which must be hidden, rigid water and fuel tanks, toilet paper, alcohol, blankets, baking soda, and large 40-pound gas cylinders).
+The entire survival kit showed fits easily into a 50 gallon (190L) mobile chest (excluding cash which must be hidden, rigid water and fuel tanks, toilet paper, alcohol, blankets, baking soda, and large 40-pound gas cylinders).

 It is imperative to store them in an orderly and adapted manner for easy access and to move them to your vehicle or evacuation mean in case of need.

-If you have enough space home, setting up an industrial-type shelf in your cellar or car garage is a good alternative for storing your stocks (assuming that your doors are designed not to give way to the first burglar who comes along, of course!).
+If you have enough space home, setting up an industrial-type shelf in your cellar or car garage is a good alternative for storing your stocks (assuming that your doors are built not to give way to the first burglar who comes along, of course!).

-Certainly, gathering all this equipment is a significant investment, so make sure that your survival stock is not visible or easily accessible.
+Gathering all this equipment is a significant investment, so make sure that your survival stock is not visible or easily accessible.